|

 .
 Full Financial Independence

-• the person has at any time past or present been eligible as a sole support student under the Ontario Student Assistance Program;
+- the person has at any time past or present been eligible as a sole support student under the Ontario Student Assistance Program (OSAP);

-- they have had net income - other than child support - greater than the maximum single person ODSP rate ($536);
+- they have had net income - other than child support - greater than the maximum single person welfare rate (at 31 July 2024 this was $733);

 - they have had their basic needs and shelter provided by some person or some entity other than their parents or an institution;

-Note: time spent where an adult offspring co-resides with parents in "shared" premises (ie. they are joint tenants WITH the parents in relation to the landlord) will count towards this.
+Note: time spent where an adult offspring co-resides with parents in "shared" premises (eg. they are joint tenants with the parents in relation to the landlord) will count towards this.

-- they have received social income support (ODSP, ODSP or similar programs in other jurisdictions) as an recipient (not as a dependent); OR
+- they have received social income support (OWA, ODSP or similar programs in other jurisdictions) as an recipient (not as a dependent); or

 - they have lived apart from her or his parents since becoming an adult (ie. after their 18th birthday).